surifirstpin/biplus_documentation/docs/DatabaseConnection.md

 >Note: In case if your database are not available in the above mentioned list,Bi Plus will include the dialects required.

-## Edit a connection

-           welcome to Bi Pplus will include the dialects required.|

  **Host** Provides the database host path

 **Database** identifier name of the database used for connection